Enneagram Type Three People are Success-Oriented and Pragmatic

 No matter how success is defined, they will try to become noteworthy in your family and community.

-Everyone needs attention, encouragement, and the affirmation of their value to thrive, and these are the three types that exemplify this universal human need the most.
+To thrive, everyone needs attention, encouragement, and affirmation of their value, and these are the three types that most exemplify this universal human need.

-They want success not so much for the things that success will buy or for the power and feeling of independence it will bring.
+They want success not so much for the things it will buy but for the power and feeling of independence it will bring.

 Instead, they want success because they fear disappearing into a chasm of emptiness and worthlessness.